UN alarm that most of al-Shabab's force in Somalia are kids

-UNITED NATIONS (AP) — U.N.
-Secretary-General Antonio Guterres says he is alarmed at reports that children may constitute a large part of the force recruited and used by al-Shabab Islamic extremists in Somalia.
+UNITED NATIONS (AP) — Secretary-General Antonio Guterres says he is alarmed at reports that children may constitute a large part of the force recruited and used by al-Shabab Islamic extremists in Somalia.

-Guterres said it’s estimated over half its force are children, noting that at least 60 percent of al-Shabab “elements” captured in Somalia’s semi-autonomous Puntland region in March 2016 were youngsters.
+Guterres said it is estimated over half its force are children, citing as an example that at least 60 percent of al-Shabab “elements” captured in Somalia’s semi-autonomous Puntland region in March 2016 were youngsters.
+Some of those children said they were approached with the promise of education and jobs, he said.

+Somalia has been trying to rebuild after recently establishing its first functioning central government since 1991, when warlords overthrew a longtime dictator and plunged the impoverished nation into chaos.
+But the country is riven by clan rivalries and threatened by al-Shabab extremists opposed to Western-style democracy.

-In a report to the U.N.
-Security Council circulated this week, he said children were used in combat, with 9-year-olds reportedly taught to use weapons and sent to front lines.
-Children were also used in operations with explosive devices, as spies, and for carrying ammunition or performing domestic chores, he said.
+In a report to the Security Council circulated this week, the U.N. chief said al-Shabab used children in combat, with 9-year-olds reportedly taught to use weapons and sent to front lines.
+Children were also used to transport explosives, work as spies, carry ammunition or perform domestic chores, he said.

 While al-Shabab was the main perpetrator, the report said the Somali army and other groups also recruited and used children.